 What Happens When Employees Feel They Belong?

-Executive leaders often want to know how employees feel about the company and whether they feel like they’re actively part of the team.
 When employees feel like they belong, it shows up in many different ways.
 This can include some areas that are critical to the organization:

-1. Engaging: Employees are more likely to be fully invested in their work and committed to the company’s goals.
+- Engaging: Employees are more likely to be fully invested in their work and committed to the company’s goals.
 Employee engagement can lead to higher productivity, creativity, and innovation, which drive business performance and success.

-2. Contributing: As employees feel valued and recognized, they develop a sense of ownership in their work and contribute their best efforts and ideas to the company.
+- Contributing: As employees feel valued and recognized, they develop a sense of ownership in their work and contribute their best efforts and ideas to the company.

-3. Collaborating: Teamwork and collaboration can lead to more effective problem-solving and decision-making processes.
+- Collaborating: Teamwork and collaboration can lead to more effective problem-solving and decision-making processes.
 When employees feel empowered to share ideas, opinions, and concerns without judgment, they treat one another with respect.

-4. Providing: With a sense of belonging and ownership, employees go above and beyond in their work, providing excellent customer service, delivering high-quality products or services, and generally being ambassadors for the company.
+- Providing: With a sense of belonging and ownership, employees go above and beyond in their work, providing excellent customer service, delivering high-quality products or services, and generally being ambassadors for the company.

-5. Staying: As workers feel connected to their colleagues and the company, employee retention increases.
+- Staying: As workers feel connected to their colleagues and the company, employee retention increases.
 This can save the company money on recruitment and training costs, as well as help maintain institutional knowledge and expertise.

-As long as companies proactively take all the steps to ensure employees engage, contribute, collaborate, provide, and stay, companies can spend more time creating meaningful changes and achieving business goals—rather than worrying about The Great Resignation or Quiet Quitting.
+As long as companies proactively take all the steps to ensure employees engage, contribute, collaborate, provide, and stay, they can spend more time creating meaningful changes and achieving business goals—rather than worrying about The Great Resignation or Quiet Quitting.

 How to Create a Sense of Belonging at Work